 Settle into Madison

 Experience of previous students indicates clearly that you need to be settled into Madison well before the start of classes in mid-August.
-Do not plan to move to Madison the day before classes begin.
+Try not to move to Madison the day before classes begin.

 Submit SHIP waiver with evidence of health insurance, or sign up for SHIP

 A form for completing this task will be provided.